SwampDevelopment/Randio/RevisionNotes.md

-No really , I mean it!
-(I think) This is the final on the Randio board.
-Motorola Processor
+OK here are the PIC Microcontroller Versions of the board.

+BT...